Go Back

 Instructions

-• Grate the softened kamote or ube until smooth.
+• Grate the cooked kamote or ube until smooth.

-• In a bowl, combine grated kamote/ube, condensed milk, evaporated milk, and powdered milk.
+• In a large bowl, combine the grated kamote, evaporated milk, condensed milk, and powdered milk.

-• Continue mixing until it becomes smooth, shiny, and no longer sticks to the pan.
+• Keep stirring until the halaya becomes smooth, shiny, and no longer sticks to the pan.